dfsanchezg/binarytree/README.md

 The application has a swagger configuration : http://localhost:8080/swagger-ui.html

-* /binarytree/ancestor : find the ancestor given a list of nodes and coupe of numbers
+* /binarytree : creates and finds the ancestor given a list of nodes and coupe of numbers

 ## Example request
 ```